 Microalbuminuria is also common, but does not reach nephrotic-range proteinuria.
 Select patients with ADPKD should undergo screening for intracranial aneurysms.
 Indications for screening include family history of intracranial aneurysms and/or bleeding, new-onset severe headache, major elective surgery and CNS signs and symptoms.

-Renal replacement therapy (dialysis) is usually required for 50 % of patients above the age of 60.
+Renal replacement therapy (dialysis) is usually required for 50% of patients above the age of 60.
 Nephrectomy is reserved for cases of anatomical infringement, cyst hemorrhage, infection and uncontrolled pain.
-Kidney transplant is the treatment of choice for patients with end stage renal disease.
+A kidney transplant is the treatment of choice for patients with end stage renal disease.

 Prognosis for ADPKD

-50 to 75 % of patients with ADPKD will require dialysis by age 75.
+50 to 75% of patients with ADPKD will require dialysis by the age of 75.
 Some predictors of rapid deterioration include: PKD1 mutation, large kidney size, proteinuria, male sex, and early age at diagnosis.
 There is no concomitant increase in renal cancer.

 Autosomal Recessive Polycystic Kidney Disease (ARPKD)